Find Nursing Colleges

 92 Yearly Graduations

 The most popular school in the United States for psychiatric/mental health nursing students seekinga doctor's degree is Brandman University.
 Roughly 10,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,000 per year, while in-state graduate students, on average, pay $12,240 per year.
-The psychiatric/mental health nursing program at Brandman University awarded 92 doctor's degrees during the 2020-2021 school year.
-Of these students, 84% were women and 91% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $12,000 per year, while in-state graduate students, on average, pay $12,762 per year.
+During the most recent year for which we have data, 92 people received their doctor's degree in psychiatric/mental health nursing from Brandman.
+Of these students, 88% were women and 100% were members of underrepresented racial-ethnic groups.

 #2